NGWPC/auto-eval-jobs/interfaces/interfaces.md

 - **mosaic_output_path**
   - **Raster**
     - In the case of raster output, the output will be a path pointing to a single mosaicked raster.
-  - **Vector**
-    - In the case of vector output, the output will be a path pointing to a single mosaicked vector gpkg.

 ---

 ## Agreement Maker (`agreement_maker`)